Vivendi 'will examine Bouygues offer': report

 Fourtou was responding to a March 22 letter from Martin Bouygues urging the Vivendi chairman to give fair consideration of Bouygues’ modified bid for SFR after Vivendi’s board had already chosen Numericable NUME.PA as its preferred bidder.

-Cable group Numericable’s bid includes 11.75 billion euros in cash and a 32 percent equity stake in a new merged company to be formed through the acquisition.
-Vivendi is in exclusive talks with Numericable until April 4.
+Cable group Numericable’s bid includes 11.75 billion euros in cash and a 32 percent equity stake in Numericable and Vivendi is in exclusive talks with Numericable until April 4, when Vivendi’s board is due to meet.

-A sub-committee of Vivendi’s board, which earlier evaluated the original two offers, is meeting again today to discuss Bouygues’ latest bid, according to Le Monde newspaper.

-Vivendi’s entire board will meet on April 4 to make a decision on the sale.

 The takeover fight for SFR, France’s second-biggest mobile operator behind Orange (ORAN.PA), will reshape the market, which has been in the throes of a price war since the arrival of low-cost upstart Iliad’s (ILD.PA) Free Mobile two years ago.